giovdk21/vscode-sublime-merge/README.md

-	"vscsm.debug": false, // Enable debug information in the output panel; default: false "vscsm.showInStatusBar": false, // Disables the status bar item if false; default: true "vscsm.showBranchName": false, // Shows the current branch name in the status bar item; default: false
+	"vscsm.debug": false, // Enable debug information in the output panel; default: false "vscsm.showInStatusBar": false, // Disables the status bar item if false; default: true "vscsm.showBranchName": false, // Shows the current branch name in the status bar item; default: false "vscsm.smergeExecutablePath": "", // Allows to specify the full path to the "smerge" executable

 	// Custom contextual menu items visibility:
 	// (see inline help for details)